 UN multi-country engagement in the Pacific is led by two Resident Coordinators and a Joint UN Country Team linked across two regional hubs, operating regionally out of Fiji and Samoa.
 There are 10 Pacific Island Countries and Territories (PICTs) under the leadership of the Fiji Multi-Country Office (MCO) including Fiji, the Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Solomon Islands, Tonga, Tuvalu and Vanuatu; and four PICTs under the leadership of the Samoa MCO including Cook Islands, Niue, Samoa and Tokelau.

-There are 26 UN resident agencies in the Pacific; with 16 agencies, funds and programmes based in Fiji and 10 agencies, funds and programmes based in Samoa.
+There are 26 UN resident entities in the Pacific; with 16 agencies, funds and programmes based in Fiji and 10 agencies, funds and programmes based in Samoa.
 UN agencies such as UNHCR are based outside the region, but collaborate with in-country agencies and Joint Presence Offices and Country Coordination Specialists to meet their country level obligations.
-Non-resident agencies include IAEA (Geneva), UNCDF, UN Environment, UN-Habitat (Fukuoka), UNIDO, UNCTAD, and UNODC (Bangkok).
-These agencies implement projects and programmes in the region in partnership with resident agencies.
+Non-resident entities include IAEA (Geneva), UNCDF, UN Environment, UN-Habitat (Fukuoka), UNIDO, UNCTAD, and UNODC (Bangkok).
+These entities implement projects and programmes in the region in partnership with resident entities

 The United Nations Pacific Strategy 2018-2022 is a multi-country, outcome level, strategic framework that presents a coordinated approach to support the 14 PICTs across the Pacific.
 The six outcomes address strategic priorities that promote mutual accountability for development results in the Pacific, further Pacific to Pacific cooperation, and enable the targeting of valuable UN resources to areas where they are most needed.